MySQL Schema Explorer MCP server

 }

-The MySQL Schema MCP Server provides two main tools:
+The MCP server provides two main tools for exploring database schemas:

 List Tables

-The list_tables tool provides information about all tables in a specified database, including:
+The list_tables tool displays all tables in a specified database along with key information:

 • Table names